How to send unique codes to new Mailchimp subscribers

 - If you already have a Mailchimp automation configured in your Mailchimp account, you can select it in the dropdown.
 You'll need to do some modifications to your automation to ensure that the email contains the merge tag for our coupon and that it has the correct conditions to ensure that the email is sent out smoothly.
 In the next section, you'll see how we create an automation in Mailchimp and what the necessary settings are.

 Create a new campaign and choose "Automated Email".
 On the next page, there is an option to create a "Welcome new subscribers" automation, pick this and give it a name and select which email list you want to send this to.
 Once created, you need to switch over to use the advanced settings by clicking "Use advanced settings" at the top just below the automation title.
 This will allow you to set more advanced segment conditions.

-Sometimes, Mailchimp can delay their notification to Coupon Carrier.
-This can cause the welcome email to be sent before Coupon Carrier has added the unique code to the subscriber.
+Sometimes, Mailchimp can delay their notification to Coupon Carrier when a new subscriber is added.
+This can cause the welcome email to be sent before Coupon Carrier has added the unique code to the subscriber, this would result in an email without a code in it.
 To prevent this from happening, you should add a segment filter to the automation with the condition to only send it if the Coupon field isn't blank.
-This will make sure that the automation will wait until the field isn't blank before it will be sent.
+This will cause the automation to wait until the field isn't blank before it will be sent.